-Mainstone Farm is the largest remaining piece of undeveloped, unprotected open space in Wayland and one of the few of its size in the region.
+Mainstone Farm was, until recently, the largest remaining piece of undeveloped, unprotected open space in Wayland and one of the few of its size in the region.
 Well known and loved by residents for its bucolic, rolling pastures and wooded hillsides, it has long been a priority for protection by the Town of Wayland and SVT.

 The Hamlen family has owned and lived on Mainstone Farm since 1872 and continues to farm the land and manage the woodland today.
-The family proposes to sell a perpetual Conservation Restriction to the Town and SVT for $15 million, a discount from the $17 million value placed on the CR by an appraisal commissioned by the Town.
-SVT has committed to raising $3.3 million privately toward the purchase and the costs that will be incurred to craft and monitor the CR in perpetuity, and Wayland voters have committed $12 million towards acquisition from Community Preservation funds.
+On April 12, 2017, they sold a perpetual Conservation Restriction to the Town and SVT for $15 million, a discount from the $17 million value placed on the CR by an appraisal commissioned by the Town.
+SVT raised $3.1 million privately toward the purchase and the costs that will be incurred to craft and monitor the CR in perpetuity, and Wayland voters committed $12 million towards acquisition from Community Preservation funds.

 To learn more about the Mainstone Farm project, see the Frequently Asked Questions, and take a moment to watch the beautiful footage, below, filmed by Tom Cmejla.